 She was editor in chief of Marie Claire from 1993 to 1996 where she conceived and launched the title in the U.S. for the American market.
 Under her leadership, the magazine went from a rate base of 250,000 to 500,000.
 For her achievements, Fuller and her team received Advertising Age’s Award for "Magazine Launch of the Year."
 In 1989, Fuller was named the editor in chief of YM where she redesigned and re-launched the teen title, changing the name from Young Miss to Young & Modern.
 Circulation of the magazine soared from 700,000 to 1.75 million.
 Previous to that, Fuller was Editor-in-Chief of Flare, Canada's fashion magazine from 1983-1989.

 A graduate of University of Toronto, Fuller and her husband currently live in Hastings-on-Hudson with their 4 children.

-All American Speakers is a speakers bureau and booking agency providing information on booking Bonnie Fuller for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Bonnie Fuller speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Bonnie Fuller for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Bonnie Fuller speaking fees, availability, speech topics and cost to hire for your next live or virtual event.